 So how much protein do we want to eat in a day?
 The Recommended Daily Allowance for protein is 0.8 g/kg but that is not sufficient but also very simplistic as we have already seen so far.

-On the other hand excess protein does not translate to more muscle syntheses as some of it will be turned into sugar.
-Also excess protein, although not associated with kidney issues I don’t see a need to overload the kidney.
+On the other hand, excess protein does not translate to more muscle synthesis as some of it will be turned into sugar.
+Although not associated with kidney issues, I don’t see a need to overload the kidney.

 So what is the sweet spot?

-We shoulda aim for anywhere between 1.5 to 2 grams of protein per kilogram of ideal body weight depending on your goals and age.
+We should aim for anywhere between 1.5 to 2 grams of protein per kilogram of ideal body weight depending on our goals and age.

 I trust it is now clear why we need to prioritise protein by putting the protein we need in our plate always first!